-By the spring of 1747, Émilie du Châtelet had completed the translation, having on her side the precious help of her good friend Alexis Claude Clairaut.
+By the spring of 1747, Émilie du Châtelet had completed the translation, having the precious help of her good friend Alexis Claude Clairaut on her side.
 However, du Châtelet’s purpose wasn’t merely to translate Newton’s magnum opus: she added appendices and algebraic commentaries.
-Her writing style wasn’t as convoluted as her contemporaries’ and as Fara9 (p.
+Her writing style wasn’t as convoluted as that of her contemporaries and, as Fara9 (p.
 15) underlines: “[f]or newcomers she converted the complex mathematics into elegant prose, supplemented by her own examples.
 Next, she turned to calculus, translating Newton’s geometry into the new continental algebra.
-Finally, she summarized recent mathematical research and experimental vindications of Newton’s theories”.
+Finally, she summarised recent mathematical research and experimental vindications of Newton’s theories”.

 In 1733, Émilie du Châtelet met Voltaire in Paris, whose sophisticated demeanour was intriguing to her: they became intellectual and love partners for fifteen years and mutually influenced each other’s scientific and philosophical work11 (p.
 1168-1169).
 In 1734, du Châtelet’s interest in mathematics and natural philosophy was further intensified when she began taking lessons from the mathematician Pierre-Louis Moreau de Maupertuis (1698-1759).
 De Maupertuis would play a significant role in du Châtelet’s philosophical positioning, as he was a student of the renowned mathematician Johann I Bernoulli, who had taught him the principles of Leibniz’s dynamics2 (p.
 285-288).
 During their lessons, a deeper relation developed between de Maupertuis and du Châtelet; however, it soon came to an end.
 Du Châtelet continued her lessons with the prominent young mathematician Alexis Claude Clairaut (1713-1765) and remained a close friend to de Maupertuis and Clairaut until the end of her life.